Maisie Adam: Television

 Adam first appeared as a contestant on The Chase while she was a university student in April 2016.
 There, she was eliminated by Paul Sinha in her head-to-head round with him.

 Following her television appearance as a comedian on ITV2's The Stand-Up Sketch Show in February 2019, Adam has appeared on episodes of 8 Out of 10 Cats, Mock the Week, QI, Have I Got News for You, Would I Lie To You?, Richard Osman's House of Games, Roast Battle and The Last Leg.
 She portrayed punk singer Siouxsie Sioux in a 2018 episode of Urban Myths, titled "The Sex Pistols Vs. Bill Grundy".

 She has written for Never Mind the Buzzcocks, and in 2019 she was a writer on two episodes of Rob Beckett's Savage Socials on Channel 4.

 She narrated the reality show The Cabins, which first aired on 4 January 2021 on ITV2.
 A second series was renewed and aired on 3 January 2022.
 In June 2022, ITV announced that The Cabins would not return for a third series.

 In November 2022, Adam appeared in the new series of Outsiders on Dave.
 In December 2022, she was on The Big Fat Quiz of the Year as a panellist with Katherine Ryan.
 She appeared again on The Big Fat Quiz of the Year in 2024, paired with Chris McCausland.

 In June 2023, Adam appeared as a contestant on Tipping Point for Soccer Aid with Brian McFadden and Sam Matterface, which Brian McFadden won.

 In February 2024, Adam appeared as a contestant in Celebrity Mastermind alongside Michelle Heaton, Nihal Arthanayake and Aaron Evans.

 In July 2025, Adam was announced to be a contestant in the 20th series of Taskmaster along with Ania Magliano, Phil Ellis, Reece Shearsmith and Sanjeev Bhaskar.
 She tied for first place with Magliano and Ellis; Adam then won the tiebreaker challenge, making her the winner.

-In August 2025, Adam was announced as one of the contestants on the second series of LOL: Last One Laughing UK, set to air in 2026.
+In August 2025, Adam was announced as one of the contestants on the second series of LOL: Last One Laughing UK, which aired in early 2026.

 Podcasts

 Since December 2019, Adam has hosted a podcast, That's a First!, with fellow comedian Tom Lucy.

 In 2023, Adam became the co-host of Big Kick Energy, with fellow comedian Suzi Ruffell.
 Launched for the 2023 FIFA Women's World Cup, Big Kick Energy now primarily focuses on the Women's Super League Season (WSL).
 It has been nominated for a Sports Broadcast Award.

+Adam co-hosts Remember Me? with Maisie Adam & Scott Bryan, a Mike Drop Studios podcast with TV critic Scott Bryan about tabloid and early internet fame.
+Guests of the show have included Nadia Almada (Big Brother), Honey G (X Factor), Kelli Young (Liberty X), James 'Hunter' Crossley (Gladiators) and comedian Dom Joly.